HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 sense until we do other work first - it's just not possible to plan a long time in advance if you don't want to waste time confabulating detailed written plans that you know aren't worth the pixels they're displayed on.

-I am not saying that planning and RFCs are not worthwhile.
+I am definitely not saying that planning and RFCs are not worthwhile.
 There is no question that we face complex problems that need advance thinking.
-But I feel that we're heading towards a place where there are simultaneously too many RFCs for anybody to review and not enough to tackle the complex problems that we face.
+But I think that the generally feeling is that we're heading towards a place where there are simultaneously too many RFCs for anybody to review and not enough to tackle the complex problems that we face.

 ### Alternatives

 So what could be the alternatives?
-I am going to propose several actions which I think could be implemented separately but may be most powerful if they are all implemented together.
+I am going to propose several actions which I think could be implemented separately but may be most powerful if they were all to be implemented together.

 #### Management by aims and indicators